-The State Planning Policy (SPP) is a state instrument which identifies a variety of state interests, of which those for water quality, energy and water supply, infrastructure integration, natural hazards and flood risks and resilience are relevant to Seqwater.
-These and other state interests are implemented through the SPP until such time as they are reflected in local planning schemes.
-The SPP Interactive Mapping System identifies the water supply buffer area, water resource catchment areas and bulk water supply infrastructure.
+The State Planning Policy (SPP) is a state instrument which identifies a variety of state interests.
+Water quality, energy and water supply, infrastructure integration, natural hazards and flood risks and resilience are relevant to Seqwater.
+State interests are identified through the SPP Interactive Mapping System which include mapping of the water supply buffer area, water resource catchment areas and bulk water supply infrastructure.

-Local government and the Coordinator-General can refer development applications to Seqwater for third party advice and referral entity advice, to assist in determining whether an application has met the intent of the SPP and Shaping SEQ.
-In relation to water quality, applications are assessed against the SPP, the SPP Guidance: Water Quality and the Seqwater Development Guidelines for Water Quality Management in Drinking Water Catchments, the SPP Guidance: Energy and Water Supply and the SPP Guidance: Infrastructure Integration and SPP Guidance: Natural hazards, risks and resilience - Flood.
+Local and State government may also refer development applications to Seqwater for third party advice and referral entity advice, to assist in determining whether an application has met the intent of the SPP and Shaping SEQ.
+In relation to water quality, applications are assessed against Shaping SEQ, SPP, the SPP Guidance: Water Quality and the Seqwater Development Guidelines for Water Quality Management in Drinking Water Catchments, the SPP Guidance: Energy and Water Supply and the SPP Guidance: Infrastructure Integration and SPP Guidance: Natural hazards, risks and resilience - Flood.

 For further information, please contact firstname.lastname@example.org.